dawn-boy/obsidian-notes/Tech/Networking.md

 Unique set of strings that identifies the location of a device on the internet
 ### types
 - IPv4
-- IPv6 - 32 bit characters
+- IPv6 - 16 bits each and a total of 128 bits long.
 - Public address
 	- ISP assigns a public address to the device that's connected to it's geographical location.
 	- all the devices in the same network will have the same public facing IP address.